input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 #### Verify the build

-Check that the Mithril aggregator binary is working correctly by running the help function:
+Check if the Mithril aggregator binary is working correctly by running the help function:

 ```bash
 ./mithril-aggregator -h